-Next door, a butcher shop was started by John Bannon around the same time.
+Next door, a butcher shop was established by William Kneale in 1887.
 There was still a butcher shop there until recent years when it was incorporated into a new development.
 This was also the location of Highgate Hill’s first public telephone.
 (From Telegraph To Telephone) It appears in the 1910 telephone directory along with some 20 business and private services in the suburb.
 In 2020 there was still a public phone in this location.

 In the early days of settlement, firewood could be collected from surrounding undeveloped land.
 Gas reticulation, for domestic light and cooking as well as street lighting, was progressively extended from the late 1880s into the early 20th century.
 Electric power came to Highgate Hill in the wake of the approval by the State Government for the City Electric Light Company to proceed in South Brisbane in 1916.
 By the 1920s, home connection was common.

 Drainage remained an issue until the 1920s, as creeks still flowed along their old courses until the completion of large-scale storm water drains.
-There was a footbridge in Emily Street over the creek that flowed down to the waterholes near Stephens Road until that time.
+(Kurilpa – Water, Water, Everywhere ) There was a footbridge in Emily Street over the creek that flowed down to the waterholes near Stephens Road until that time.
 During the 1920s, most streets were also sealed, curbed and channelled.

 A sewerage scheme for Brisbane was first discussed in 1904, but construction didn’t commence in earnest

 until the 1920s.
 This expensive work was delayed by the Depression and eventually became a work relief scheme.
 The night time visits of sanitation wagons finally stopped around 1933 when sewerage work was completed in Highgate Hill.